CannerCMS/docs.canner.io/docs/schema-page-tags.md

 **Properties**

-- keyName
+- `keyName`
-- graphql: The graphql string to fetch the data
+- `graphql`: The graphql string to fetch the data
-- uiParams: For more detailed UI settings
+- `uiParams`: For more detailed UI settings

 ```xml
 <indicator